Home & living

 A little housewarming goes a long way

 Another thing that you can do to garner acquaintance with your neighbors is to organize a good ol’ open house.
 Obviously, organizing an open house might require you a couple of days after you have moved in, so give your new home a nice clean up and shine before setting things up.
+If you have introduced yourself to your neighbors beforehand, ringing the doorbell again to invite them or leaving an invitation will not feel too awkward.
+So you should do this after you have at least meet most of your neighbors.

 For the food, it doesn’t matter whether you are comfortable in serving local dishes or fancier ones.
 Just make sure there’s enough for your neighbors to enjoy.